Grant-Lee Phillips: Solo career

-Phillips signed to the Boston-based indie label Rounder Records and launched a solo career, issuing Ladies' Love Oracle online in 2000.
+Phillips launched his solo career in 2000. signed to the Boston-based indie label Rounder Records and launched a solo career, issuing Ladies' Love Oracle online in 2000.
 The recording was later more widely released.
 His first full-length album, Mobilize, was released in 2001.
 Being praised as much for its gentleness as Buffalo were for their rock, it featured Phillips on many instruments.

 During a short tour with Robyn Hitchcock, Phillips co-produced and co-starred in a concert film of the tour shot in Seattle titled Elixirs & Remedies, directed by Kris Kristensen.
 Kristensen would later direct the video for "The Sun Shines on Jupiter", from Phillips' solo release "Little Moon".

 In 2004, Virginia Creeper arrived and with it a more folky, almost country record noted for its complete absence of electric guitar.
 In 2006 Phillips released another acoustic album, Nineteeneighties.
 A set of cover versions, it featured songs from The Smiths, Pixies, New Order, Robyn Hitchcock, R.E.M., The Church, and Echo & the Bunnymen.
 A new record of his own material, Strangelet, was released on March 27, 2007.
 On October 13, 2009, Grant released "Little Moon" on Yep Roc records.
 In October 2012, "Walking in the Green Corn" was released, partially funded by fans through a PledgeMusic campaign.
 Phillips toured with Glen Phillips to support the album.